 Sep 24, 2014.
 Dr. Jaisi gave invited talks entitled” Hypoxia driven change in the phosphorus cycling in the Chesapeake Bay: Exploring sources of phosphorus sustaining dead zone and refueling eutrophication” at the Department of Earth & Environmental Sciences, Rutgers University-Newark, NJ.

 Aug 15, 2014.
 Yuge Bai joined the lab as a graduate student.
 Welcome, Yuge!

 Aug 10, 2014.
 Dr. Jiying Li joined the lab as a postdoctoral associate.
 Jiying completed her PhD degree from the University of Minnesota.
 Her research will include sediment P flux in the Chesapeake Bay.
 Welcome, Jiying!

 Aug 4, 2014.
 Jiangqi Wu successfully defended her MS thesis research on inositol phosphate.
 Well done research, Jiangqi!
 All the best in your future career in China!

 Jun 15-July 4, 2014.
 Dr. Jaisi gave invited talks at Yonsei University, Seoul, Korea; Huazhong Agricultural University, Wuhan, China; Tribhuvan University, Kathmandu, Nepal; and Nepal Geological Society, Kathmandu, Nepal.

-June 10, 2014.
-Two summer interns joined the lab: Ha Vu, a EPSCoR intern and Saswat Risal, a high school student.
+Jun 10, 2014.
+Two summer interns joined the lab: Ha Vu, an EPSCoR intern, and Saswat Risal, a high school student.
 EBL welcomes you both!

 May 31, 2014.
 Awet Negusse graduated.
 Vice President Joe Biden delivered the keynote address on the 165th Commencement.
 Congratulations, Awet!